VonHeikemen/lsp-zero.nvim/doc/md/guides/setup-with-nvim-jdtls.md

 -- If you are using linux or mac this file will be located at:
 -- ~/.config/nvim/plugin/jdtls.lua

+-- Here you can add files/folders that you use at
--- `nvim-jdtls` will look for these files/folders
+-- the root of your project. `nvim-jdtls` will use
--- to determine the root directory of your project local root_files = {
+-- these to find the path to your project source code. local root_files = {
   '.git',

-  'mvnw',
+  --- here are more examples that may or
+  --- may not work as root files, according to some guy on the internet -- 'mvnw',
-  'gradlew',
+  -- 'gradlew',
-  'pom.xml',
+  -- 'pom.xml',
-  'build.gradle',
+  -- 'build.gradle',
 }

 local function get_jdtls_paths()